firmsoil/anviksha/README.md

 ## Step 5: Load Initial Sample Data

-The load_data.py script needs to run once to seed your MongoDB instance with sample CI/CD events.
+The load_data.py script needs to run once to seed your MongoDB instance with sample CICD events.

 ```bash
     # Execute the load_data.py script inside the FastAPI container